open-telemetry/opentelemetry-python/docs/getting-started.rst

 To enable a broad range of aggregation strategies, OpenTelemetry provides the `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_.
 The Collector is a flexible application that can consume trace and metric data and export to multiple other backends, including to another instance of the Collector.

-To see how the Collector works in practice, let's start it locally.
+Start the Collector locally to see how the Collector works in practice.
 Write the following file:

 .. code-block:: yaml